Pendo720/N.J-Matata/index.md

 ## Introduction

-This page is a minimal portfolio showcasing a selected number projects carried out during periods of my unemployed.
-The following projects were selected for their illustration of my capabilities in the use of the respective programming languages and techniques.
+This page is a minimal portfolio showcasing a selected number projects carried out by the author in his free-time.
+Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and techniques.
+This page is a work in progress and is envisage to undergo changes from time to time.

 ### [Project 1: Single-Value-SQM - Python](https://github.com/Pendo720/svsqm)
 #### Overview